OpenSourceBrain/262670/NEURON/README.md

 ## slurm : utility scripts for running simulations in batch mode under slurm (on NIH biowulf).
+    *NOTE: Many of these scripts have hard coded absolute paths which need to be updated for running in a new environment.*

 -   `batch_run_remove_kcs_run.sh` : example script for running successive
     simulations after removing high spiking KCs.
 -   `circular_run` : scripts for running running successive simulations